MarcoMen-Temp/Project18/README.md

   ### Initial Plan

-My initial plan involved everything presented in this project with a SVM and KNN (by importing modules from sklearn package),as described in: "https://www.kaggle.com/kamrankausar/iris-dataset-ml-and-deep-learning-from-scratch" and "https://machinelearningmastery.com/machine-learning-in-python-step-by-step/"
+My initial plan involved everything  already presented in this project with an additional algorithms for claculating SVM and KNN (*by importing modules from sklearn package*),as described in: "https://www.kaggle.com/kamrankausar/iris-dataset-ml-and-deep-learning-from-scratch" and "https://machinelearningmastery.com/machine-learning-in-python-step-by-step/"

   ### Final Project